-Weekend delays: Visitors should expect park entrance delays from 9:30am to 6:00pm on weekends.
+Weekend delays: Visitors should expect park entrance delays from 9:30am to 4:00pm on weekends.
 You may encounter a 30-minute to 1-hour wait time to get into Jacob Fork access.
-Parking is limited and some spaces are coned off to meet maximum occupancy recommendations.
 Visitors will be directed to other parking areas once the High Shoals Falls trailhead parking is full.
-Vehicles will be stopped near the park entrance gate, and traffic into the park will be controlled by park rangers for visitor safety and for emergency access.
+Traffic into the park will be controlled by park rangers for visitor safety and for emergency access.
 Plan ahead and limit the number of vehicles you take to the park.
 Maps are available at the visitor center and trailhead kiosks.

 OPEN TODAYBike trails:

 Connelly Springs, NC 28612